 Laguna #950 groggy brown stoneware

 Sheffield Z Clay brown stoneware (fabulous in salt chamber)

 Standard #119 Light brown stoneware good in both chambers

 Standard #621.
 Buff clay body formulated with Helmar

-All studio supplies are for pickup only at CCW - CT sales tax included
+All studio supplies are for pickup only at CCW - CT sales tax not included